DECONSTRUCTING THE INTEGRITY OF …

 “What things are these?”

 And they said to him: “The events relating to Jesus of Nazareth, a man who was a prophet mighty in deed and in word, before God and all the people.
-And [we have been discussing] how our chief priests and ruling elite had him handed over, having arranged his crucifixion.
+And [we have been discussing] how our chief priests and ruling elite had him handed over, having stitched up his crucifixion.
 But we had been hopeful that he was to be the one to emancipate Israel.
-But also [there’s more], we are now in the third day since all of this happened and some of the women in our company have completely perplexed us.
+But also [that’s not all], we are now in the third day since all of this happened and some of the women in our company have completely perplexed us.
 They went early to the tomb and not finding his body came back saying they had [together] seen a vision of angels who have said [to them] that he lives.
 And some of our number went to the tomb and indeed found it just as the women had said it had been, yet him they did not see.”

 At this point he said this to them, “O you are so wilfully ignorant and so lethargic in your hearts to believe all the things that the prophets have spoken.
 Were not these things necessarily all part of what the Christ had to suffer before entering into his glory?”

-And then beginning from Moses and all of the prophets, he explained to them from the scriptures all the characteristics that pertained to himself.
+And then beginning from Moses and [also] all of the prophets, he explained to them from the scriptures all the characteristics that pertained to himself.
 And they drew near to the village to which they were headed and he gave every indication to them that he was going further.
 And they constrained him, saying: “Remain with us since the evening is coming on and daylight is quickly fading.”

 And he accepted their hospitality and went in with them.